Benjamin-Couey/pizza-manager/README.md

 ## Implementation choices

 For the most part, this is just a minimal Ruby on Rails application, though [simple.css](https://github.com/kevquirk/simple.css) was used to style the application.
 This was largely done for the sake of expediency.
-Were this is a longer term project, it would be more appropriate to choose a larger and more robust toolset.
+Were this is a longer term project, it would be appropriate to choose a larger and more robust toolset for things like authentication, testing, reactive views, etc.

 ### Data model